-President Gives Gen. Miles Permission to Go to Manila.
-APPROVES THE TRIP.
+Procident Gives Gen. Miles Permis sion to Go to Manile.

-TIMETAN The Visit of the Commander Is fo the Purpose of Inspecting the Army-Can't Interfere with Gen. Chaffee's Plans.
-Boston, Aug.
-26 .- With reference to the statement that Lieut.
-Gen. Miles is going to the Philippine islands, Secretary Cortelyou said Monday night: "Gen. Miles is going to the Philippine islands with the permission of the president to inspect army conditions there."
+The Visit of the Commander is to the Purpose of Inspecting the Army-Can't Interfere with Gen, Chaffee's Plane,

+Buston, Aug.
+26.-With reference to the statement that Lieut.
+Gen. Miles is going to the Philippine islands.
+Secretary Cortelyou said Monday night: "Gen. Miles is going to the Philippine islands with the permission of the president to inspect army conditions there."

 The secretary refused to discuss the matter further.
 Gen. Miles, as the commanding general of the army, may go anywhere he pleases within the military jurisdiction of the United States.
 As the commanding general he has the right to inspect troops of the United States wherever they may be stationed.
-The Philippines being merely a military division like any other, Gen. Miles, may with as much propriety go there as to Boston or Chicago.
+The Philippines being merely a military division like any other, Gen. Miles, may with as much propriety go there as to Boston or Chi-

 Inspection Tour Solely.

 But if Gen. Miles goes to the Philippines it will be precisely as Gen. Corbin went a year ago, or as the surgeon general or any other high officer might go.
 In other words, Gen. Miles may go on an inspection tour, may observe conditions and make a report to the president when he returns, which the president may do with as he likes, but Gen. Miles will have absolutely no authority to interfere in anything, to give any orders to Gen. Chaffee or anyone else or to modify in the slightest the present policy.

-When Gen. Miles made a recommendation to the president several months ago that he be sent to the Philippines he suggested that he be permitted to take with him some Cubans and Porto Ricans, so that the Filipinos could see what the United States did for its dependents and how well they were treated.
-This suggestion was promptly disapproved.
-Gen. Miles may be accompanied by the staff which under the law and the military regulations is assigned to the commanding general, but nothing more.
+When Gen. Miles made a recommendation to the president several months ago that he be sent to the Philippines he suggested that he be permitted to take with him some Cubans and Porto Ricans, so that the Filipinos could see what the United | veh and Babylon stood in the Mesopotam-States did for its dependents and how lan valley.
+There was no particular thing well they were treated.
+This sugges tion was promptly disapproved.

+Gen. Miles may be accompanied by the staff which under the law and the military regulations is assigned · to the commanding general, but nothing more.
 Gen. Miles, outranking Gen. Chaffee, it might be supposed that a complication might arise should Gen. Miles think it necessary to give Gen. Chaffee orders which the latter considered it well to ignore.
 Nothing of the kind will happen.
-Gen. Miles can give all the orders he pleases and Gen. Chaffee need pay no more attention to them than if they were given by a civilian.
-TTL MA OF 100 A LATER FR.
-C. L. A. MINE & STANDER M. LEFT President Roosevelt Says Present Laws Are Weak - Government Should Be Given More Power.
-TO CONTROL TRUSTS.
+Gen. Miles can give all the orders he pleases and Gen. Chaffee need pay no more attention to them than if they were given by a ci-